Giniä: A Taste of Tradition

 Today, remnants of these historical influences are evident in every bite.
 The past still lingers in kitchens across Giniä, reminding everyone of its rich heritage and vibrant legacy in gastronomy.

-The staple ingredients and dishes in Giniä
+The Staple Ingredients and Dishes in Giniä

 Giniä’s culinary landscape is rich and diverse, with staple ingredients forming the backbone of its traditional dishes.
 Grains like millet and sorghum are prevalent, often ground into flour for bread or porridge.